61418/61418.github.io/content/blog/elhaz.md

 +++
 date = '2026-03-22T09:21:15-04:00'
 draft = false
-title = 'elhaz has been added to 61418's catalog' description = '61418 is proud to add elhaz into its catalog.' tags = ['boto3-refresh-session', 'aws', 'open source', '61418', 'mike letts', 'cli']
+title = "elhaz has been added to 61418's catalog" description = '61418 is proud to add elhaz into its catalog.' tags = ['boto3-refresh-session', 'aws', 'open source', '61418', 'mike letts', 'cli']
 +++